 5.12 The table shows that of the total change, £157,000 is due to budgeted changes included in the MTFP, which were expected.
-These mainly relate to inflation, changes in pay and in particular the on-going cost of the 2016 Pay and Grading Review, together with Depreciation; this is an accounting adjustment and not a final cost of the Budget on consolidation.
+These mainly relate to inflation, changes in pay and in particular the on-going cost of the 2016 Pay and Grading Review, together with Depreciation; this is an accounting adjustment and not a final cost to the Council and is reversed out of the Budget on consolidation.